josephspurrier/gowebapp/README.md

 Start MySQL and import config/mysql.sql to create the database and tables.

 Open config/config.json and edit the Database section so the connection information matches your MySQL instance.
-Also, change Type from SQLite to MySQL.

 Build and run from the root directory.
 Open your web browser to: http://localhost.
 You should see the welcome page.